brianadams2337/acme-shop-flo/.changeset/curly-hounds-jump.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Update Header top bar with new design and USPs
+Header Refresh: Updated the header design with a fresh look to align with the new PLP and PDP